-- (a) Alternatively, recent monetary emission factors (e.g. kg $CO_2e$ per USD spent) may be used as a proxy for estimating embodied emissions based on capital expenditure (CAPEX), provided that such factors are available in the countries where the facilities are built. - (b) Further, a distinction is made between the two baselines for bio-CCS pathways (see rule 3.4.3).
+- (a) Alternatively, recent monetary emission factors (e.g. kg CO2e per USD spent) may be used as a proxy for estimating embodied emissions based on capital expenditure (CAPEX), provided that such factors are available in the countries where the facilities are built.55 - (b) Further, a distinction is made between the two baselines for bio-CCS pathways (see rule 3.4.3).
 For bio-CCS New Built, the biomass conversion facility is part of the capture facility, and embodied emissions are calculated for both assets.
-For bio-CCS Retrofit, the biomass conversion facility is considered burden-free (i.e. the embodied emissions are disregarded), only emissions from the capture facility are included. - (c) For bio-CCS Retrofit, the CO2 Removal Supplier shall account for the embodied emissions of the infrastructure for CO2 transport, and/or the infrastructure for the storage site that are newly built or repurposed based on an existing asset specifically for the CO2 Removal activity as included in the baseline definition of subrule 3.4.3 (a). - 5.2.15 In the context of this methodology, the amortization of the embodied emissions of an asset (infrastructure or equipment) is the process of apportioning the embodied emissions associated with the production, maintenance, and decommissioning of the asset over a period of time in line with its expected operational life or the project's lifetime assumption. - (a) The amortization period of the embodied carbon shall be equal to the first crediting period (15 years, see rule 2.2.2), or the lifetime assumption of the asset if it is shorter than the crediting period.
+For bio-CCS Retrofit, the biomass conversion facility is considered burden-free (i.e. the embodied emissions are disregarded), only emissions from the capture facility are included. - (c) For bio-CCS Retrofit, the CO2 Removal Supplier shall account for the embodied emissions of the infrastructure for CO2 transport, and/or the infrastructure for the storage site that are newly built or repurposed based on an existing asset specifically for the CO2 Removal activity as included in the baseline definition of subrule 3.4.3 (a). - 5.2.15 In the context of this methodology, the amortization of the embodied emissions of an asset (infrastructure or equipment) is the process of apportioning the embodied emissions associated with the production, maintenance, and decommissioning of the asset over a period of time in line with its expected operational life or the project's lifetime assumption.56 - (a) The amortization period of the embodied carbon shall be equal to the first crediting period (15 years, see rule 2.2.2), or the lifetime assumption of the asset if it is shorter than the crediting period.
 This period starts with the first date of the first monitoring period. - (b) After the first 15 years, recurring maintenance-related emissions shall be amortized annually, if they exceed the cut-off value. - (c) In case the facility or transport infrastructure is shared with other operators outside the project boundaries, the embodied emissions shall be allocated based on the share of operation or use calculated on an annual basis within the 15-year-period.
-This typically applies to shared logistic chains and shared storage sites. - (d) In the case that unplanned maintenance or infrastructure changes are necessary for the proper operation of the facility/infrastructure, the additional accrued carbon emissions shall be added to the embodied emissions and amortized accordingly.
+This typically applies to shared logistic chains and shared storage sites. - (d) In the case that unplanned maintenance or infrastructure changes are necessary for the proper operation of the facility/infrastructure, the additional accrued carbon emissions shall be added to the embodied emissions and amortized accordingly. - (e) In case the lifetime assumption of an asset (infrastructure or equipment) is changed during the amortization period, the CO2 Removal Supplier shall

-&lt;sup>53EN 15978:2012 Sustainability of construction works - Assessment of environmental performance of buildings - Calculation method.
+53EN 15978:2012 Sustainability of construction works - Assessment of environmental performance of buildings - Calculation method.

-&lt;sup>54ISO 21930:2017 Sustainability in buildings and civil engineering works - Core rules for environmental product declarations of construction products and services.
+54ISO 21930:2017 Sustainability in buildings and civil engineering works - Core rules for environmental product declarations of construction products and services.

-&lt;sup>55Such monetary emission factors are in general more conservative.
+55Such monetary emission factors are in general more conservative.

-&lt;sup>56Note that the calculation of the embodied emissions depends on the project's baseline definition (whether the facility is newly built or retrofitted), see section 3.4.
+56Note that the calculation of the embodied emissions depends on the project's baseline definition (whether the facility is newly built or retrofitted), see section 3.4.